bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 Mine, meta to the author:
 > Biarin we ya materi aslinya diginiin aja wkwkw, namanya juga buat sendiri.

+## How to do anything in a view - Original

+So, you have a template for writing a view function.
+There is something different you want to do.
+How should you go about it?

+The answer is:
+> Just do it.

+That probably isn’t very clear yet, so I’ll cover some common examples.
+What I want you to remember is:
+- You are in charge.
+It’s your view function.
+You make it do whatever you want it to do, without trying to fit into someone else’s pattern.
+Just do it.
+- It’s probably not hard and you can probably do it already.
+- Sometimes you might have to write a little bit of code to make it do what you want, rather than being able to find something already written.
+But you are a software developer, you write code.
+Take responsibility and just do it.
+- It doesn’t have to be perfect yet.
+In time you’ll find ways to make your code more concise if you find yourself writing the same things over and over.
+Don’t be afraid to make some mistakes along the way.

+Mine:
+> Bener banget.

+### Discussion: Starting points

+...

 ## ...

 ...